denten-books/plain-text/3-format.md

 periphery of the onion-like network.
 When paging through an electronic book, usually an OSI-compliant device, the reader has access only to the outputs emanating from the application layer, and, at that, only at the exposed "window" level of the document-object model.
-The perceived "content" therefor constitutes a small fraction of the underlying formal topology.
+The perceived "content" therefore comprises only a small fraction of the underlying formal topology.
 What you see is far less than what you get.

-The reading subject and the application layer interface superficially.
-Access to the layers intrinsic to device operation (and consequently to analysis) are sometimes merely obscured and sometimes made illicit outright, as is arguably the case with U.S. Code, Title 17, Chapter 12, §1201, titled "Circumvention of copyright protection systems" and passed as part of the Digital Millennium Copyright Act (DMCA) in 1998.
-A literary scholar may be familiar with some provisions of American copyright law governing text as surface representation:
-US Code, Title 17 extends "exclusive rights" to "copyright owners" of "literary works."
+The reading subject interacts with the application layer and therefore with the dynamics of text transformation only superficially.
+Access to deeper layers is sometimes merely obscured by the complexity of technology.
+At other times, it is made illicit outright, as is arguably the case with U.S. Code, Title 17, Chapter 12, §1201, titled "Circumvention of copyright protection systems," a law passed as part of the Digital Millennium Copyright Act (DMCA) in 1998.
+A literary scholar may be familiar with similar provisions of American copyright law governing text as surface representation: US Code, Title 17, for example, extends "exclusive rights" to "copyright owners" of "literary works."
 The rights include the ability to "reproduce," "to prepare derivative works," "to distribute copies," and "to perform and to display publicly" (17.1.106).
 Surface representation is further subject to